turbot/guardrails-samples/policy_packs/aws/guardrails/enable_global_event_handlers/README.md

 primary_category: "logging"
 ---

-# Enable Global Event Handlers for AWS Accounts in Guardrails
+# Enable Global Event Handlers for AWS Accounts

 The Guardrails Event Handlers are responsible for conveying events from AWS CloudTrail back to Guardrails for processing.
 This is a requirement for Guardrails to process and respond in real-time.

-This [policy pack](https://turbot.com/guardrails/docs/concepts/policy-packs) can help you enable Global Event Handlers for AWS Accounts in Guardrails.
+This [policy pack](https://turbot.com/guardrails/docs/concepts/policy-packs) can help you enable Global Event Handlers for AWS Accounts.

 **[Review policy settings →](https://hub.guardrails.turbot.com/policy-packs/aws_guardrails_enable_global_event_handlers/settings)**